 Warner Brother Home Entertainment provided me with a free copy of the Blu-Ray I reviewed in this blog post.
 The opinions I share are my own.
 Back in February, there was a news item on various TV and cartoon oriented boards that a movie was in the works featuring the Banana Splits.
 For anybody under… Continue reading Movie Time: The Banana Splits

 Considering we only caught the last half hour of the MDA telethon, why do I want to comment on it?
 Especially, why am I pushing off other posts I wanted to write in order to do this?
 Partly, I guess, because of the great comments on the telethon that Mark Evanier provides.
 My comment is… Continue reading Love Network

 All right, I’m seriously behind on a paper about "Star Wars" that I had promised over a year ago, but having just re-watched "The Phantom menace," I must get this out of the way: Sebulba Dick Dastardly Surely other people have commented on this.
 Sebulba did absolutely nothing in the movie that Dastrdly didn’t do… Continue reading Separated at the Inkpot

 "He’s dead, Jim!"
 Sorry, but everybody else is saying that.
 Or "Aye canna get any more power to the warp drive, Cap’n!
 I’m completely dead!"

 I realized I didn’t have a lot to say on the topic of Johnny’s passing that wasn’t just rehashing all of the stories from people who were a lot closer to the subject.
 My personal experience was of creeping out of bed around the age of 9, and creeping to the grated hole in the… Continue reading Finally, my Johnny Carson post

-Woe unto Bat-fans who don’t have the Trio cable channel.
-Every couple of months, they run a “Brilliant But Cancelled” promotion featuring network shows that died before their time, like “Ernie Kovacs,” “East Side/West Side,” etc. (though it’s a stretch to put “The… Continue reading “If you watched more TV, perhaps you’d be better at your job”
+Woe unto Bat-fans who don’t have the (now long-defunct) Trio cable channel.
+Every couple of months, they run a “Brilliant But Cancelled” promotion featuring network shows that died before their time, like “The Ernie Kovacs Show,” “East Side/West Side” (George C. Scott as a two-fisted social worker!) etc. (though it’s a stretch to put “The… Continue reading “If you watched more TV, perhaps you’d be better at your job”